Astor63/TPS-Mods/Work In Progress/ReadMe.md

     - __*Cry Baby* Presto:__ Hustle the *Cry Baby's red/yellow bullet speed* from 5.000 (defaut vanilla game value) to 25.000 (standard AR bullet speed).

   - #### Shotgun:

-    - __*Moonscaper* No Self-Damage:__ Made the grenades not inflicting self-damage to fixes the issue of where the delayed explosion would (repeatedly) put you down.

    - __*Wombat* No Self-Damage:__ This Torgue shotgun becomes viable for *second wind* as you will not automatically go down again from the self-damage.